jcu-eresearch/plone-user-doc/source/addedit.rst

 page.
 Users can click onto entries in the table of contents to jump to those sections instantly.

+.. _creating-public-content:

 Creating public content
 =======================
-..
-Whilst having space for personal content is helpful, you usually want to also publish content to the public.
+**Whilst having space for personal content is helpful, you usually want to also publish content to the public.**

-**Note:**  All content management is done in-place, unlike some other content management systems.\Essentially, where you put the content is where it'll appear.
+**Note:**  All content management is done in-place, unlike some other content management systems.
+Essentially, where you put the content is where it will appear.

 1. Login to the portal and navigate to the folder where you would like to create the page.
 2. Click Add New and choose your content type from the menu
 3. Create the page or content as usual
-4. Click onto the Save button to save your content.
+4. Click the Save button to save your content.
-5. Click onto the **State**  menu and choose **Publish**  from the list.
+5. Click the **State**  menu and choose **Publish** from the list.

-   1. If you can't see this, then you don't have access to publish documents.
+   a.
+If you can't see this, then you don't have access to publish documents.

-   2. You might see 'Submit for publication' under the menu instead.
-If you see this, click this and it will submit the content to your section administrator for approval.
+   b.
+You might see 'Submit for publication' under the menu instead.
+If you
+      see this, click this and it will submit the content to your section administrator for approval.
-   3. In any case, you'll need to contact your site or section administrator for access or to get them to publish the content for you.
+   c.
+In any case, you'll need to contact your site or section administrator
+      for access or to get them to publish the content for you.